-Earnest money was put down in real estate sale but when do I lose my deposit buying a house in Maine?
+Earnest money put down in real estate sale but when do I lose my deposit buying a house in Maine?

-This blog post covers the situations when the money put in a real estate broker’s trust account is returned to the buyer.
+This blog post covers the situations when the money put in a real estate broker’s trust account is lost, returned to the buyer.
 Or the times when deposits on a house get forfeited to the seller.
-When dispite the best efforts, a property sale just goes south.
+When despite the best efforts, a property sale just goes south.
 And the sit down for the pass the keys please is not happening at a real estate closing.

 This blog post will also cover the situations where the earnest money put down in good faith to take a property off the real estate market.

 Then gets split in two.
 Returned to both the buyer and seller in a failed home sale.